Coupland, Cumbria: Geography

 Coupland Beck is a minor river that flows into the river Eden south of Coupland.
 Hilton Beck merges with Coupland Beck at the village of Coupland.

-Coupland Beck Viaduct (also called Hilton Beck Viaduct) is a five arched, single track railway viaduct that carried the Eden Valley Railway over the stream.
+Coupland Beck Viaduct (also called Hilton Beck Viaduct) is a five arched, single track railway viaduct that carried the Eden Valley Railway over the stream, The preserved EVR hopes to aimfully restore the line across the viaduct towards Appleby someday.